IBM/spectrum-scale-policy-scripts/receiver/readme.md

 	# mmapplypolicy fsname -P policyfile -B 1000 -m 2 -N node1,node2 --single-instance

 The parameter `fsname` denotes the name or the path of the file system or subdirectory.

 The parameter `-P policyfile` denotes the file name that includes the EXTERNAL LIST policy.

 The IBM Spectrum Scale policy engine (`mmapplypolicy`) first runs the LIST rule and selects all migrated files in fileset `test`.
-The full path and filenames of these files are put in file lists whereby each file list contains 1000 file name (parameter `-B 1000`).
+The full path and filenames of these files are put in file lists, whereby each file list contains 1000 file name (parameter `-B 1000`).
 Each file list is passed to one instance of the interface script defined by the EXTERNAL LIST rule (`/usr/local/bin/receiver.sh`).
 The policy engine starts 2 instances of the interface script per node (parameter `-m 2`).
 The nodes that execute the `receiver.sh` program are node1 and node2 (`-N node1,node2`).

 When invoked by the policy engine the `receiver.sh` script obtains two arguments: